 Russian troops stripping the agricultural product of Ukraine to ship back home may trigger dark memories for Ukraine, to the Holodomor, the man-made famine of 1932-33 in Ukraine that led to the deaths of nearly 4 million people.
 Struggling to adapt to Soviet collectivization and enduring a bad crop year anyway, Ukraine's agriculture output was stripped from its peasants by Soviet agents as punishments for not meeting quotas.

-It's been nearly 100 years since that disaster, termed a genocide by modern-day Ukraine, and the country's agricultural output is still a key for the European, African and other world markets.
+It's been nearly 100 years since that disaster, termed a genocide by modern-day Ukraine, and the country's agricultural output is still a key for the European, African and other and world markets.

 A 2021 report from Italian outlet Mondo Macchina indicates there were 130,000 tractors and 28,000 combines operating in Ukraine prior to the war.
 John Deere reportedly had 35% of the tractor market in the country as of 2014.
-Belarus's MTZ equipment also had a large chunk with plenty of New Holland and Case IH and Claas machines, as well.
+Belarus's MTZ equipment also had a large chuck with plenty of New Holland and Case IH and Claas machines, as well.
 The most popular local tractor is from the Kharkiv Tractor Plant.

 Melitopol is a city with a heavy agricultural industry.
 It lies in the Zaporizhzhia Oblast, one of Ukraine's highest wheat production regions accounting for 7% of the nation's output.